Scottish Conservatives: 2022 Scottish local elections

-Low polling and internal rumblings

 Following the 2022 local elections, the Scottish Conservatives fortunes did not turn around.
-Much like the UK wide Conservative Party, the party have been struggling with low polling following Boris Johnson and Liz Truss' premiership controversies, with two polls in December 2022 showing support for the party plummeting to 13%, behind Scottish Labour who were averaging 25% and the Scottish National Party averaging 50%, along with rising support for Scottish Independence.
+Much like the UK wide Conservative Party, the party struggled with low polling following Boris Johnson and Liz Truss' premiership controversies, with two polls in December 2022 showing support for the party plummeting to 13%, behind Scottish Labour who were averaging 25% and the Scottish National Party averaging 50%, along with rising support for Scottish Independence.
 Douglas Ross' leadership authority suffered due to him u-turning on a number of policies, including scrapping the 45p tax rate, which he supported then supported the scrapping of the policy.
 Scottish Conservative MSP's were reported to have wanted to oust him due to the low polling and multiple u-turns, but it was subsequently revealed there isn't a mechanism in place for the Scottish Conservatives to oust their leader.

 Some Scottish Conservatives supported Boris Johnson, but Douglas Ross called on him to resign.

 On 12 October 2023, MP Lisa Cameron defected to the Conservatives, becoming the first elected representative to cross the floor to a unionist party from the SNP.
 She cited a "toxic and bullying" culture in her former party that led to her defection.

 2024 UK general election

-In the 2024 general election, the Scottish Conservatives performed poorly across Scotland with 15 lost election deposits.
-Their vote share was almost halved, down 12.3 percentage points to 12.9%.
-Leader Douglas Ross lost his seat to the SNP.
-However against the national trend, the party saw success with Harriet Cross winning Gordon and Buchan unseating Richard Thomson from the SNP.
+In the 2024 general election, the Scottish Conservatives performed poorly across Scotland with 16 lost election deposits.
+This included every constituency in the city of Glasgow.
+Their vote share across Scotland was almost halved, down 12.3 percentage points to 12.9%.
+The Leader of the Scottish Conservatives Douglas Ross lost his seat to the SNP.

+2026 Scottish Parliament election

+In the 2026 Scottish Parliament election, the Scottish Conservatives suffered their worst ever defeat.
+They fell from second place to fifth place with 12 MSPs.
+The party lost many votes to Reform UK Scotland.
+Russell Findlay said he will stay on as leader.

+2026 Aberdeen South By-Election

+On 18th June 2026 Douglas Lumsden of the Scottish Conservatives won the 2026 Aberdeen South by-election, regaining the Westminster seat of Aberdeen South from the Scottish National Party.
+This was the first by-election gain of a Westminster seat by the Scottish Conservatives for more than fifty years.
+It increased the total number of Scottish Conservative MPs to 6.
+The Scottish Conservatives came second behind the SNP in the 2026 Arbroath and Broughty Ferry by-election held on the same day.